laiyenju/UX-Terminal/README.md

 # Essential UX

-Essential UX is resource collection for
+Essential UX is a collection including people, communities and learning resources for people want to know more about design research, user research, etc.

 ## Groups & People We Can Follow